-We are very careful of the jurisdictions in which we allow transaction to be placed on the system.
-Property and capital equipment will be generally be UK based only.
+We are very careful of the jurisdictions in which we allow a transaction to be placed on the system.
+Property and capital equipment will generally be UK based only.

 The convention gives rights to the lessor of aircraft and other equipment to efficiently take possession of equipment in default.

 Also with aircraft, the title is registered via a mortgage in the countries in which the aircraft flies, there is also in place a prior agreed certificate that allows the asset to be de-registered with the local air authority and re-registered for onward sale or lease.